SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Example: `hystrix:threadpool:foobar:metrics:rollingStats:timeInMilliseconds=20000`

-### 1.2.5 Collapser Setttings
+### 1.2.5 Collapser Settings

-The last group of settings you can configure pertain to the usage of Hystrix collapsers.
+The last group of settings you can configure pertain to the usage of a Hystrix collapser.

 Just like for all other Hystrix settings, there are four types of settings and levels of precedence that are followed and applied by the framework: